 Each arm with its branches gives rise to a group of leaves.
 The groups lie in front of and behind each other because a tree isn’t a flat structure.
-Using a simplified model, I will show you how you can build this up and perhaps later recognize when drawing real trees.
+Using a simplified model, I will show you how you can build this up.

 Exercise 1: